-Considering that the fastest vaccine — the mumps vaccine — took 4 years to develop, it is natural to have some apprehension over the safety and effectiveness of a vaccine.
+Considering that the fastest vaccine — the mumps vaccine, which is now part of the MMR vaccine — took 4 years to develop, it is natural to have some apprehension over the safety and effectiveness of a new vaccine.

-He told MNT that transparency throughout the vaccine process will be key to debunking misinformation and building the public’s trust.
+He told Medical News Today that transparency throughout the vaccine process will be key to debunking misinformation and building the public’s trust.

 Researchers were not starting from scratch when they learned about SARS-CoV-2, the virus that causes COVID-19.